sosia-dev/sosia/docs/tutorial/usage.rst

 `sosia` aims to identify researchers who are similar to the Original in the comparison year. `sosia` can define similarity based on six criteria: the same main field (ASJC2), the start of the academic career, the number of co-authors, the number of publications, the total citation count, being affiliated to a specific (set of) affiliations.
 Another researcher (i.e., Scopus profile) is considered similar if their characteristics fall within a defined margin around those of the Original.
 However, only researchers that are not co-authors (until the comparison year) and that published in topically similar sources in the year the Original's career began.

 By default none of the six criteria is active; i.e., you can switch them on and off like they were modules.
 We recommend to use the first five criteria with rather low values (e.g., , the margin for the first year of publication equal to 1 year, and the margins for the number of co-authors, publications, and citations equal to something between 10% and 20%).
 Margins apply in both directions. `sosia` interprets integer values as absolute deviations and float values as percentages for relative deviations.
+To match on the characteristic precisely, use the value 0.

 .. code-block:: python